bluscreenofjeff/bluscreenofjeff.github.io/_posts/2015-4-15-how-i-prepared-to-red-team-at-prccdc-2015.md

 month: 4
 day: 15
 published: true
-summary: A bit about how I prepared for the Pacific Rim CCDC 2015 competition.
+summary: A bit about how I prepared for the Pacific Rim CCDC 2015 competition
 ---

 <div class="row">